shopware/shopware/src/Docs/Resources/current/2-internals/4-plugins/010-shopware-migration-assistant/070-converter-and-mapping.md

 ## Additional performance tips

 The `Converter` base class also contains an array named `mappingIds`.
-This can be filled with all mapping ids that relate to the current data.
+This can be filled with all mapping IDs that relate to the current data.
 Internally the related mappings will be fetched all at once in future migrations, which reduces the performance impact of `getMapping` calls (because not every call needs to query data from the database).
-So it is advised to add related mapping ids like so:
+So it is advised to add related mapping IDs in the following manner:
 ```php
 /* SwagMigrationAssistant/Profile/Shopware/Converter/ProductConverter.php */